songzy12/songzy12.github.io/about.md

 ### WeiboSpider

-- [WeiboSpider](https://github.com/dataabc/weiboSpider) is a library that aims to crawl the metadata and all the updates of specified weibo users.
+- [WeiboSpider](https://github.com/dataabc/weiboSpider) is a library that aims to crawl the metadata and all the updates of specified weibo users, which has __6k stars__ (as of Aug 2022).
-- I helped to refactor and modularize the code base and now am [one of two maintainers](https://github.com/dataabc/weiboSpider/blob/master/docs/contributors.md) as well as [top contributors](https://github.com/dataabc/weiboSpider/graphs/contributors) of this repo.
+- I helped to refactor and modularize the code base and now am [one of two maintainers](https://github.com/dataabc/weiboSpider/blob/master/docs/contributors.md) of the repo.

 ## Research